Kevin Davey: Writing

 Davey's early writings were in the field of cultural studies and politics.
 As a member of the Signs of the Times group in the 1990s, he contributed "The Impermanence of New Labour" to The Blair Agenda (Lawrence and Wishart, 1996) and "Waking up to New Times" to The Moderniser's Dilemma (Lawrence and Wishart, 1996), both edited by Mark Perryman.
 He contributed "Herbert Read and Englishness" to Herbert Read Reassessed, edited by David Goodway (Liverpool University Press, 1998), and "No Longer 'Ourselves Alone' in Northern Ireland" to British Cultural Studies, edited by David Morley and Kevin Robins (Oxford University Press, 2001).

 He is the author of English Imaginaries: Anglo-British Approaches to Modernity (1999), which brings together studies of Nancy Cunard, J B Priestley, Pete Townshend, Vivienne Westwood, David Dabydeen and Mark Wallinger.
 With Paul Anderson, he co-authored Moscow Gold (2013), a history of the relations between the Soviet Union and the British left.

 His first literary fiction, Playing Possum (2017), is an intertextual mystery placing T. S. Eliot in Whitstable in the 1920s.
-It was shortlisted for the Goldsmiths Prize and longlisted for the Republic of Consciousness Prize.
+It was shortlisted for the Goldsmiths Prize and longlisted for the Queen Mary Small Press Fiction Prize (then known as the Republic of Consciousness Prize.

 This was followed by Radio Joan (2021), a novel exploring the relationship between wireless and fascism, through interviews with a former lover of Lord Haw Haw and her three radio sets.
 The latter three titles are all published by the Ipswich-based independent press Aaaargh.

-Davey's third novel, Toothpull of St Dunstan, a memoir of a dentist active beside Canterbury's Westgate for seven centuries, will be published in April 2025.
+Davey's third novel, Toothpull of St Dunstan, a memoir of a dentist active beside Canterbury's Westgate for seven centuries, was published in April 2025.
+It was longlisted for the Queen Mary Small Press Fiction Prize.